aforward9600/pokemonpalette/README.md

   - 25% chance to switch if opponent is using a trapping move
   - 25% chance to switch if active pkmn is confused
   - on the lowest stat mod, 12.5% chance to switch per lowered stage
+  - AI routine 4 now scores each mon in its party every turn
+  - These scores are taken into account when deciding to switch or picking a mon to send out

 - Trainer ai routine #3 added to the following trainer classes
   - jr trainer M, jr trainer F, hiker, supernerd, engineer, lass, chief, bruno, brock, gentleman, agatha